Variable-Length Sparse Feedback Codes for Point-to-Point, Multiple Access, and Random Access Channels: Proof of thm:mainPPC

-The following lemma gives the asymptotic expansion of the root of an equation, which is used to find the asymptotic expansion for the gap between two consecutive decoding times $n_i$ and $n_{i+1}$.
+\lemref{lem:asympxy}, below, gives the asymptotic expansion of the root of an equation.
+We use \lemref{lem:asympxy} to find the asymptotic expansion for the gap between two consecutive decoding times $n_\ell$ and $n_{\ell+1}$.

 \begin{lemma} Let $f(x)$ be a differentiable increasing function that satisfies $f'(x) \to 0$ as $x \to \infty$.
 Suppose that

 Then, as $x \to \infty$ it holds that

 \end{lemma} \begin{IEEEproof}[Proof of \lemref{lem:asympxy}] Define the function $F(x) \triangleq x + f(x) - y$.
 Applying Newton's method with the starting point $x_0 = y$ yields